Nikki Reed: Acting career

-Catherine Hardwicke, an ex-girlfriend of her father's and friend of her mother's, invited her to work on a script with her when Reed said she was interested in acting.
+Catherine Hardwicke, an ex-girlfriend of her father's and a friend of her mother's, invited Reed to work on a script with her when she said she was interested in acting.
 They finished the script for the semi-autobiographical film Thirteen in six days.
 Producers asked Reed to play a role in the film because they had trouble casting it, as it was an "uncomfortable" role for most young actresses.

 The film, also starring Evan Rachel Wood, was released in 2003 to positive reviews, gaining Reed some recognition in Hollywood as both a screenwriter and an actress.
 Following this, Reed was invited to appear on The Ellen DeGeneres Show and serve as host on a number of award shows, including the Young Hollywood Awards (2003) and the Independent Spirit Awards Nomination Show, followed by the West Independent Spirits Awards, both in 2004.
 Reed has repeatedly been cast as sexually advanced, precocious teenagers, including her character in Lords of Dogtown (2005), also directed by Hardwicke.
 In early 2006, she appeared on the series The O.C., playing Sadie, a new love interest for the character Ryan Atwood.
 Reed appeared on The O.C. at the same time as future Twilight co-stars Cam Gigandet and Jackson Rathbone.

 Reed said that her early decision to avoid acting in television series or in mainstream cinema was naïve.
 She had thought at the time they were not right for her, but had since gained valuable experience in them.
 She had a lead role in Mini's First Time, which received a limited release in the United States on July 14, 2006.
 Reed played a teenager who, through seduction, involves her stepfather in a plot to murder her mother.
 Reed has noted that her character does not "understand the weight of consequence".
 She said she had enjoyed playing someone who she describes as "crass" and having a "trucker's mouth".
 Reed's character has sex scenes.
 As Reed was 16 at the time and legally unable to film such scenes in an explicit way, she was filmed from the back to hide her face.
 On February 12, 2008, it was announced that Reed would portray Rosalie Hale in the film adaption of Twilight, the first book of a popular four-novel series.
 Directed by Catherine Hardwicke, it became an international success.